pasxn/presenter-tracking-camera/README.md

 # Presenter Tracking Camera

-This repository contains the software for s low-cost video camera for hybrid teaching with presenter movement detection, localization & tracking capability.
+This repository contains the software for a low-cost video camera for hybrid teaching with presenter movement detection, localization & tracking capability.

 ### Installation
 1. Clone this repo